This article originally featured in Baillie Gifford’s Spring 2019 issue of Trust magazine.

 The views expressed in this article should not be considered as advice or a recommendation to buy, sell or hold a particular investment.
 The article contains information and opinion on investments that does not constitute independent investment research, and is therefore not subject to the protections afforded to independent research.

-Baillie Gifford & Co Limited is authorised and regulated by the Financial Conduct Authority.
-Baillie Gifford & Co Limited is the authorised Alternative Investment Fund Manager and Company Secretary of the Trust, based at Calton Square, 1 Greenside Row, Edinburgh EH1 3AN.
+Baillie Gifford Savings Management Limited, Baillie Gifford & Co Limited and Baillie Gifford & Co are authorised and regulated by the Financial Conduct Authority and are based at Calton Square, 1 Greenside Row, Edinburgh EH1 3AN.

 A Key Information Document is available by visiting www.bailliegifford.com